seenakhan/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

    ![TApp9](images/TApp9.png)

+## Summary

-**Conclusion: With Power platform tools automation for any complex business scenarios can be configured and deployed easily.
+With Power platform tools automation for any complex business scenarios can be configured and deployed easily.
 We can do more use cases by using various functionalities of Power platform tools.

+## Additional Reading